 10:30 - 12:30 (approx.)

+Engineering Tours take place on weekends throughout the winter with new tickets being released periodically.
 Each tour is limited to 12 places.
 Individual tickets can be purchased.

 NOTE: The tour features steep stairs and areas that are considered confined spaces.
 If you have access requirements please discuss this with us before booking onto an Engineering Tour.